-Visas: Our visas are arranged in advance by our partner in Nepal.
-You need 6 months passport validity + 2 blank pages.
+Visas: We will advise you on securing your visa in advance.
+You need 6 months passport validity + 2 blank pages in your passport.

 Medical Requirements: Normal good health and ability to be at altitude with oxygen.
-Note: As of May 28, 2023, ALL Covid restrictions were lifted.
+Note: As of May 28, 2023, all Covid restrictions were lifted.